bartenbach/pumpkins_pool/README.md

 ## Hey there! 👋

-Pumpkin's Pool is a solar-powered, independently owned & operated Solana stake pool.
+Pumpkin's Pool is a solar-powered Solana stake pool focused on environmental preservation and animal welfare.

 ### Clean Energy 🌞 🌲
 We're committed to doing the right thing for the environment, which is why we participate in the [Community Solar program](https://pubdisplay.alsoenergy.com/kiosk/18014398509527082?dashkey=2a5669734965576e4a43513d3d&tag=4246267).